 Interest rate risk is the risk that the fair value or future cash flows of the Company's financial instruments will fluctuate because of changes in market interest rates.
-The Company's exposure to the risk of changes in market interest rate relates primarily to the Company's borrowings with floating interest rates.
+The Company was not having any borrowing, hence no interest rate risk is perceived.